Letter from the Self-Study Co-Chairs

 After the team concludes its visit, it drafts a full report on its findings.
 When this report is completed, the University receives the report and has an opportunity to respond to the findings.
 A final report is then submitted to MSCHE to allow the commission to make decisions on the appropriate accreditation action.

-If you have any questions about the site visit, please click here to enter your question.
+If you have any questions about the site visit, please submit your question here.